opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 Template projects act as read-only blueprints for field workers while remaining fully editable for administrators:

-- **Master Blueprints:** Project administrators can upload files, edit QGIS configurations, and update layers on a template project.
+- **Master Projects:** Project administrators can upload files, edit QGIS configurations, and update layers on a template project.
 - **Data Protection:** Field workers cannot push edit deltas or synchronize changes directly to a template project.
     Attempting to do so returns an error (`operation_not_allowed_for_template_project`).
 - **Cloning Source:** Both **Regular** and **Template** project types can be used as sources for cloning new projects.